Making a move from face-to-face to online training. Where to start?

-- What business goal is this training aiming to meet? (e.g., reduction in errors, increased sales; better retention of staff).
+- What business goal is this training aiming to meet? (e.g., reduction in errors, increased sales, better retention of staff).
 Try to make this SMART.

 - What do learners need to do to attain this goal? (e.g., start or stop doing x).

-- What are the ways in which they can demonstrate that they are doing this?
+- What are the ways in which they can demonstrate they are doing this?
 That is, what specific activities or actions do they need to do to meet their performance goal?

 You can then drill deeper and identify the examples and theory that the learners will need to help them do the above.
-The idea with this is to cut out any theory or knowledge that isn’t necessary and to keep the focus on the outcome.
+The idea is to cut out any theory or knowledge that isn’t necessary and keep the focus on the outcome.

 Anything that doesn’t link back to the goal, scrap.
 Cathy Moore calls this approach action mapping.